 4. Territory Volume

-A territory volume commission plan is typically used where sales teams work as a team to serve prospects and clients in well defined regions.
+A territory volume commission plan is typically used where sales teams work as a team to serve prospects and clients in well-defined regions.
 Compensation is then calculated based on territory volume at the end of a compensation period.
-Then it is equally split between all the reps working that specific territory.
+Then it’s equally split between all the reps working that specific territory.

 This type of plan works best in a team selling culture where the salespeople are all working to reach a common goal within a given territory.
 Leveraging an attractive commission rate with a rich territory helps attract quality reps to this type of plan.